tedunderwood/biographies/evaluation/hypotheses.md

 71. Contrasts of age.
 Wade Hampton Hamilton, Scarlett's son in *Gone with the Wind,* resembles Ruthie Joad, a reckless child in *Grapes of Wrath*, more than either resembles the spinster Aunt Pittypat in *Gone with the Wind.*

-72. Tom Sawyer, in *The Adventures of Tom Sawyer* should resemble Oliver in *Oliver Twist* more than either character resembles Miss Havisham in *Great Expectations.* Contrast of age.
+72. Tom Sawyer, in *The Adventures of Tom Sawyer* should resemble Oliver in *Oliver Twist* more than either character resembles Miss Havisham in *Great Expectations.* Contrast of age, but this is a debatable hypothesis because Tom often speaks in a national/provincial dialect.

 73. Mr. Darcy in *Pride and Prejudice* should resemble Edward Waverly in *Waverly* (Walter Scott) more than either character resembles the villain Rashleigh Osbaldistone in *Rob Roy.* Moral contrast.